Miss World 1994

 Miss World 1994, the 44th edition of the Miss World pageant, was held on 19 November 1994 and marked the third consecutive staging of Miss World in Sun City, South Africa.
 87 contestants from around the world competed for the title.
 Lisa Hanna of Jamaica crowned her successor Aishwarya Rai of India at the end of the event.

+Background

 In December 2014, Aishwarya Rai was felicitated with a Lifetime Beauty with a Purpose Award by the Miss World Organisation at the 64th Miss World contest for her humanitarian works since she won the crown.